AstraZeneca/awesome-drug-pair-scoring/README.md

 ## [The Survey Paper]()

-##  Citing

-If you find this repository useful in your research, please consider citing the following paper:
+If you find the survey or this repository useful in your research, please consider citing our paper:

 ```bibtex
 @inproceedings{poliddicombisurvey,